Adwai-T/Notes/Utilities/Git.md

 ### Branching Strategies

-WE can different branches for features or development and main branch.
+WE can have different branches for features or development and a main branch.

-The branches can also be classifed as Long Running and Short-Live branches.
+The branches can also be classifed as Long Running and Short-Lived branches.

 Every project has alteast one Long Running branch, called master or main.